-His assignment was in Persian missiles, stationed in Vicenza, Italy for 5 memorable years.
+His enlisted assignments included the Lance Missile Battalions while stationed in Vicenza, Italy for 5 memorable years, and Ft.
+Sill, Oklahoma.
 It is also where he finished high school and was awarded the Master Missileman Badge, which he wore proudly.
 Those early experiences shaped the global perspective and discipline that would guide him throughout his career.
-Leon took night classes while on active duty in Lawton, OK and obtained his associates degree.
-He then took a 2-year leave from service to enter the senior ROTC program and earn his bachelor's degree as a Distinguished Military Graduate from Cameron University and received a Regular Army appointment.
+Leon took night classes while on active duty in Lawton, OK and obtained his Associates of Science in General Studies, Cameron University (1979).
+He then took a 2 year leave from service to enter the senior ROTC program and earned his Bachelors of Art’s in Sociology degree as a ROTC Distinguished Military Graduate from Cameron University and received a Regular Army appointment in 1980.
+A few years later, Leon attended Webster University in Saint Louis, Missouri graduating in 1989 with a Master’s in Arts in Management.

 Beyond his career, Leon was known for his sharp intelligence and quick wit.
 He loved to read and was an avid researcher.
 He had a generous heart and remained a steadfast supporter of the military and the people who serve.
 He helped spearhead an annual charity event at DSCA to raise funds for The Fisher House, which was near and dear to his heart.